chanzuckerberg/frontend-libs/packages/remix-utils/README.md

 ## Utilities

 - `Link` - Link (AKA anchor) component combining the Remix navigation and the EDS styles.
+- `createRemixStub` and `<RemixStub>` - helpers for writing tests and Storybook stories for Remix routes and components.
 - `usePageChange` - execute a callback after a navigation happens.